julzaza/wildwitchherbs/_posts/2025-12-09-plants-witches-avoid-folklore.md

 Many witches refused to **plant elder near their doorway**, believing the Elder Mother disliked being used as a threshold guard.
 Elder belonged in **wild corners**, not civilized paths.

-Elder was rarely removed — but often worked with through offerings and spoken permission.
+Elder was rarely removed, but often worked with through offerings and spoken permission.

 Witches used it, but never casually.